 Regional accreditation is important for several reasons and should always be considered before enrolling in any online program or institution.
 Accreditation is the process in which schools and programs are evaluated by outside, non-profit agencies for quality assurance.
 If students have any interest in transferring to another school or program in their educational future, accreditation will ease the process, as most institutions will only accept transfer credits from another accredited institution.
 Federal student financial aid is also only available for students who attend accredited institutions.

 The Aviation Accreditation Board International (AABI) is the main accrediting body for programs in aviation.
 The organization aims to ensure the quality and relevance of aviation education.
 They also assist in making any improvements to an organization or program that will benefit all students involved in higher education.
-AABI make's their assessment of the program based on faculty, staff, administration, students, and resources.
+AABI makes their assessment of the program based on faculty, staff, administration, students, and resources.
 Once all information has been gathered the organization decides if the program fits the quality criteria.
-Participating in a AABI accredited program will make a graduate's resume more attractive to potential employers.
+Participating in an AABI accredited program will make a graduate's resume more attractive to potential employers.

 There are many different career paths that aviation graduates can take within the industry based on their professional interests.
 Sample titles include air traffic controller, airport manager, and airport operations manager.
 Air traffic controllers help to make sure airplanes land and take off safely, as well as stay an appropriate distance apart while they are in the air.
-Typical job duties include coordinating the arrival and departure of aircraft, issuing takeoff and landing instruction to the pilot and crew, authorizing changes in flight path, providing weather reports and changes to the pilot and crew, and alerting airport employees when an emergency situation occurs.
+Typical job duties include coordinating the arrival and departure of aircraft, issuing takeoff and landing instructions to the pilot and crew, authorizing changes in flight path, providing weather reports and changes to the pilot and crew, and alerting airport employees when an emergency situation occurs.

 Aspiring air traffic controllers will need a minimum of a two to four year degree in aviation or similar field to qualify for positions.
 All air traffic controllers are required to be certified and must pass a yearly physical exam as well as a bi-yearly job performance exam.
-Due to the daily mental stress of this job many air traffic controllers retire at an early age.
-Retirement eligibility comes after 20 years of experience and becomes mandatory at the age of 56.

 Aviation management is another notable career for those who are interested in working in the industry.
 Aviation management positions require a bachelor's degree.
 One aviation management position is that of an airport manager, who is responsible for watching over everything that goes on at a particular airport.
 Airport managers may find work at smaller airports in rural areas, or large, international airports.
 Duties will vary greatly depending on the kind of airport being managed.
-Aviation operations managers are responsible for ensuring safe take off and landing and also work as a liaisons between air traffic controllers and maintenance.
+Aviation operations managers are responsible for ensuring safe take off and landing and also work as liaisons between air traffic controllers and maintenance.

 - About the Ph.D. in Aviation.
 Embry-Riddle Aeronautical University.
-Accessed August 22, 2016. http://aviationphd.erau.edu/.
+Accessed March 8, 2018. http://aviationphd.erau.edu/.

 - About the Ph.D. in Aviation.
 Saint Louis University- Parks College of Engineering, Aviation and Technology.
-Accessed August 22, 2016. http://parks.slu.edu/departments/aviation-science/grad/phd/#dissdef.
+Accessed March 8, 2018. http://parks.slu.edu/departments/aviation-science/grad/phd/#dissdef.

 - Air Traffic Controllers.
 Bureau of Labor Statistics.
-Accessed August 22, 2016. http://www.bls.gov/ooh/transportation-and-material-moving/air-traffic-controllers.htm#tab-1.
+Accessed March 8, 2018. http://www.bls.gov/ooh/transportation-and-material-moving/air-traffic-controllers.htm#tab-1.

 - The Aviation Accreditation Board International.
 ACICS.
-Accessed August 22, 2016. http://www.acics.org/students/content.aspx?id=4320.
+Accessed March 8, 2018. http://www.acics.org/students/content.aspx?id=4320.

 - Aviation Management Bachelor's Degree Program.
 Spartan College of Aeronautics and Technology.
-Accessed August 22, 2016. http://www.spartan.edu/programs/bachelor-s-degree.
+Accessed March 8, 2018. http://www.spartan.edu/programs/bachelor-s-degree.

 - Aviation Management Certificate.
 Stanford Center for Professional Development.
-Accessed August 22, 2016. http://scpd.stanford.edu/public/category/courseCategoryCertificateProfile.do?method=load&certificateId=9139514.
+Accessed March 8, 2018. http://stanford.edu/~veena14/cgi-bin/minisite_php_IATA/program-overview/overview.php.

 - Aviation Management Concentration Careers.
 Saint Louis University- Parks College of Engineering, Aviation and Technology.
-Accessed August 22, 2016. http://parks.slu.edu/departments/aviation-science/aviation-careers/aviation-management-careers/.
+Accessed March 8, 2018. http://parks.slu.edu/departments/aviation-science/aviation-careers/aviation-management-careers/.

 - Aviation Science Degree At Florida Tech.
 Florida Institute in Technology.
-Accessed August 22, 2016. http://www.fit.edu/programs/9103/phd-aviation-sciences#.V7udgygrK00.
+Accessed March 8, 2018. http://www.fit.edu/programs/9103/phd-aviation-sciences#.V7udgygrK00.

 - Aviation Management Bachelor's Degree Program.
 Spartan College of Aeronautics and Technology.
-Accessed August 17, 2016. http://www.spartan.edu/programs/bachelor-s-degree..
+Accessed March 8, 2018. http://www.spartan.edu/programs/bachelor-s-degree..

 - BA Aviation Management.
 Florida Tech Online.
-Accessed August 17, 2016. http://www.floridatechonline.com/programs/undergraduate/bachelors-degrees/ba-aviation-management/curriculum/..
+Accessed March 8, 2018. http://www.floridatechonline.com/programs/undergraduate/bachelors-degrees/ba-aviation-management/curriculum/..

 - The Importance of Accreditation.
 The Aviation Accreditation Board International.
-Accessed August 22, 2016. http://www.aabi.aero.
+Accessed March 8, 2018. http://www.aabi.aero.

 - MBA in Aviation Management.
 Lynn University.
-Accessed August 22, 2016. http://www.lynn.edu/academics/colleges/aeronautics/programs/mba-aviation-management.
+Accessed November 2018. https://www.lynn.edu/academics/areas-of-study/aviation-management-mba.

 - MS in Aviation and Aerospace Management Online.
 Purdue Polytechnic.
-Accessed August 22, 2016. https://polytechnic.purdue.edu/degrees/ms-aviation-and-aerospace-management-online.
+Accessed March 8, 2018. https://polytechnic.purdue.edu/degrees/ms-aviation-and-aerospace-management-online.